Find the test that’s right for you

 What happens if I have Syphilis?

-Syphilis can affect the body in two stages, but often you may have no symptoms at all.
+Syphilis affects the body in stages, but often you may have no symptoms at all.

-Primary stage (10 days – 6 weeks) is usually a small, red ulcer/sore which heals itself after 3-6 weeks …
+Primary stage (10 days – 6 weeks) is usually a small, red ulcer/sore which heals itself after 3-6 weeks.
+This is called a chancre …

 What are pubic lice (crabs)?